 Sophomore Inquiry: Three classes of 4 credits each on differing topics, taken over the course of the academic year.
-The student will pick one sophomore inquiry course to link up to the junior cluster.
+The student will select one of these three sophomore inquiry course to link up to the junior cluster.

 Junior Cluster: A set of three courses thematically linked.
 Students must take courses from one cluster only, and cluster classes may not count toward the major.
-A student completing the Latin American Studies cluster may not count SPAN courses in the cluster if Spanish is his/her major.
 All cluster courses are noted with a “U” after the course number, e.g. GEOG 360U.
 If you are double-majoring, you are allowed to count cluster classes toward the second major.
 Cluster classes may also count toward a minor.

-Senior Capstone: A 6 credit, community service based course.
-A Spanish major can choose any capstone course that interests him/her.
-It does not have to relate to Spanish.
+Senior Capstone: A 6 credit, service-based course.
+A Spanish major can choose any capstone course of interets; It does not have to relate to Spanish.
 However, there are several capstones that do involve speaking Spanish or traveling to Spanish speaking countries.
 All capstone courses are numbered UNST 421.

 To find more information on clusters, capstones, or any part of the university studies requirement, follow this link: www.pdx.edu/unst/